Configuring connection validation queries for AWS RDS Proxy

 High acquisition latency during validation cycles often requires tuning Connection Acquisition Timeout Strategies to prevent client-side timeouts.

-Configuring Validation Queries via AWS CLI
+Configuring RDS Proxy Connection Pool Parameters via AWS CLI

-aws rds modify-db-proxy \
+aws rds modify-db-proxy-target-group \

 --db-proxy-name my-proxy \